ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 5.2.2 Create Machine
 Using MOSIP, Zonal Admin will register the machines for his/her zone.
 The machine cannot be used in zone, if it is not registered.

-Procedure to register the machine follows:
+Procedure to register machines follows:
 1. Zonal admin will select a Machine Type and Machine Specification for the new Machine.
 1. Zonal admin will enter the following required details for the new machine:
  * Machine ID